dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     prefetch_inst((void*)test_cost2, prefetch_end);
 ```

-This changed got us down to a flat 98 except for the very first 99 cycle run:
+This change got us down to a flat 98 except for the very first 99 cycle run:

 ```
 0: rising = 99 cycles